Blue fiesta flower.

 Chamise, with small needle-like leaves, is the dominant shrub at Pinnacles.
 Spikes of white flowers bloom at the tips of the branches from May through July.
 Chamise grows in mixes of other species, including buck brush, manzanita, holly-leaved cherry, mountain-mahogany and black sage.
 The composition of the chaparral varies depending on soil type and direction of exposure, amongst other factors.
 The many species of the annual and perennial understory also vary depending on moisture and exposure.
 As a general rule, dry south-facing stands have fewer species than moister north-facing stands.

-Woodlands, the second most common association in the monument, occur from lower riparian areas to upper exposed slopes of North Chalone Peak, and are characterized by trees with annual grasses and forbs in the understory.
-The main woodland association at Pinnacles is the blue oak woodland, comprising 10 percent of the total vegetation cover in the monument.
+Woodlands, the second most common association in the Park, occur from lower riparian areas to upper exposed slopes of North Chalone Peak, and are characterized by trees with annual grasses and forbs in the understory.
+The main woodland association at Pinnacles is the blue oak woodland, comprising 10 percent of the total vegetation cover in the Park.
 Gray pine, California buckeye, valley oak and live oak appear both in this and the riparian associations.
 In the woodland habitat type, however, these tree species are only minor components, while in riparian areas they play a more significant role.
 The woodland understory is a mixture of non-native grasses, perennial native grasses and a variety of annual and perennial forbs.

-This habitat type is restricted to the valley bottoms and sheltered, moist canyons of the monument.
+This habitat type is restricted to the valley bottoms and sheltered, moist canyons of the Park.
 The species are deep-rooted and require more water than any of the other vegetation associations.
 Large deciduous and evergreen species dominate, such as sycamore, cottonwood, and California buckeye, often growing directly in small creeks and streams.
 Other major species include valley oak, live oak, and gray pine, as well as willow and mule fat.
 The understory in this community consists of shade-loving perennials with few annual species.